tokenmill/timewords/README.md

 More formally, from for types of temporal expressions: *time*, *duration*, *interval*, and *set*; only one type is of interest: *time*.
 Also, *time* type can be divided into two subtypes: fuzzy (e.g. last Sunday) and absolute (1st of January, 2017).
 To parse a fuzzy time string a *document time* (i.e. a `java.util.Date object`) is required.
 By default, document time is ``now``.

 The library is designed to support multiple languages.
 Currently two languages are supported: English and Lithuanian.
+Default language is English.

 # Usage